looker-open-source/looker-load-testing/README.md

 Scaling up the number of simulated users will require an increase in the number of Locust worker pods.
 To increase the number of pods deployed by the deployment, Kubernetes offers the ability to resize deployments without redeploying them.
 This can be done by editing the `loadtest_worker_count` field in the config file and triggering a config update (see above).
-You can also make use of imperitive `kubectl` commands.
+You can also make use of imperative `kubectl` commands.
 For example, the following command scales the pool of Locust worker pods to 20:

         $ kubectl scale deployment/lw-pod --replicas=20